 - We believe that all forms of self-expression—artistic, musical, dramatic, written, oral and through movement—are integral to our curriculum and should be honored in our classrooms.

-- We believe that it is important our students encounter and experience difference in our classrooms—of beliefs and customs, religions and cultures, race and ethnicity.
+- We believe it is vital for our students to encounter and experience diversity in our classrooms—of beliefs and customs, religions and cultures, race and ethnicity—in order to nurture them as global citizens, at ease with and curious about cultures that are different from their own.

 - We believe teachers must be given time together on a regular basis to reflect on their classroom experiences and discuss students in order to plan carefully as well as develop and elevate their skills.